genuinebyte/sunfright/README.md

 levels act as Unbreaking.
 So if you have Fire Protection IV, then it is equivalent to Unbreaking III and the sun has a 30% chance to not damage your helmet.
 Fire Protection III has a 27% chance to not damage, and II a 20%.

-### Notes
-- Respawn helmets disappear when you are safe.
-- You must have at least Fire Protection I on a helmet to stay safe from sunlight above level 3.